- Research shows that collaborative problem-solving leads to better outcomes.

 Off the playing field, that idea is more important than ever.
 Changes in technology and increased globalization mean that organizations are facing problems so complex that a single individual simply can’t possess all the necessary knowledge to solve them, says Wigert.
 When team members use their unique skills to shine in their own roles, it creates an environment based on mutual respect and cooperation that benefits the whole group, notes Murphy.

 When you work alone, you might be hesitant to put your neck on the line.
-What if an idea you suggest falls flat?
 When you work on a team, you know you have the support of the entire group to fall back on in case of failure.
 That security typically allows teams to take the kind of risks that create “Eureka!” ideas.

 But here’s one place where size does matter.
 The most disruptive ideas often come from small teams, suggests recent research in the journal Nature, possibly because larger teams argue more, which can get in the way of coming up with those big ideas.